rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 In general, the minimal set of data used by an operation can be referred to as the context of an operation.
-And because an operation can not function properly, if any data is taken away from its context (minimal set), the data within its context is considered to be significant to it (see en.wikipedia.org: Context (computing), Operational context, Operating context).
+And because an operation can not function properly, if any data is taken away from its context (minimal set), any data within an operations context is considered to be significant to that operation (see en.wikipedia.org: Context (computing), Operational context, Operating context).

 **CLARIFICATION**
-Operations executed during an event are in general only allowed to have an effect on those nodes that are subsequent (forwards) to the corresponding event.
-In addition to that, operations can only rely on those nodes that are presequent (backwards) to the event in question.
+Operations executed during a node event are in general only allowed to have an effect on those nodes that are subsequent (forwards) to the corresponding event.
+In addition to that, operations can only rely on those nodes that are presequent (backwards) to the current event.

 Note that a node is presequent to its own exit event.
 That is, because the term "a node" refers in general to the node's enter event.
 Hence, exit events